jevndev/sum.h/README.md

 Near the top of [sum.h](sum.h), there is a block which contains the implementation details for generating the code it does.
 It can be expanded to your needs

 ## Missing Features

-- [ ] Generating "match", "contains", "get", "set" functions
-- [ ] Maybe support structs defined within a `SUM` invocation?
-Would be useful for ergonomics when making return types but very difficult and magic-y.
-Not sure yet.
+- [ ] Using a smarter mechanism for counting generated sum type slots and fields to support arbitrarily high numbers without hard-coding
-- [ ] Add SUM_R (name pending) for defining sum types as returns of functions
+- [ ] Better protection around misuses of the api
-- [ ] Generating COUNT entries for enums?

 ## Licensing